The Vineyard That Cost Everything — Modern Paraphrase | fresh.bible

 "Aren't you the one who governs Israel?
 Get up.
 Eat something.
 Cheer up.
 I'll get you Naboth's vineyard."

 Read that again.
 She didn't say "let me look into it" or "maybe we can negotiate."
 She said: you're the king, so act like it.
 I'll handle this.
 In her world — she was a Phoenician princess, raised in a culture where kings answered to no one — the idea that a commoner could tell a king "no" was laughable.
-She didn't understand that Israel was supposed to be different.
+She didn't understand that was supposed to be different.
 That even the king operated under God's authority.
 That the land belonged to the Lord, not the crown.

 What did next was methodical.
 Calculated.
 And horrifying.